 With the Covid crisis, you decide to do two different things: filmed interviews and education.
 Can you describe these two new activities in addition to your Shiatsu practice?

 Well like everyone when COVID hit I wanted to continue supporting my clients and my community.
-With the help of Clifford Andrews I realised I can do distance healing and my clients to their surprise found it powerful and effective.
+With the help of Cliff Andrews I realised I can do distance healing and my clients to their surprise found it powerful and effective.
 This is where my coaching experience also came in handy and teaching the tools online was effective.
 Now half of my practice is working with people online all over the world.

 I also saw that our global shiatsu community needed a platform to come together and hence the Everything Shiatsu video podcast came about.
 This has been a labour of my love for this therapy but I also saw that we as shiatsu therapists need to come out of the shadows and help out communities more.